AmanHogan/clean-up/readme.md

 Defines different behaviors for the robot, each represented by a class:

 - `RobotBehavior`: Coordinates the robot's behaviors based on priority.
-- `TouchBehavior`: Handles robot actions when it touches a wall.
+- `FindBall`: Handles robot actions when it detects it is near a ball
-- `FireDetection`: Manages robot behavior when it detects a red color (fire).
+- `HasBall`: Manages robot behavior when it detects taht it has the IR Ball
-- `WallFollowing`: Coordinates behaviors when the robot gets close to a wall.
-- `FindBall`: Default behavior, causing the robot to move forward until other stimuli are detected.

 ### 3. `main.py`